-Handling a disease such as Dupuytren's contracture is quite a challenge, mainly because nothing is written in stone.
-We can counter almost any argument and find a flaw in almost any treatment, simply because not much research has been done.
-Despite this, doctors have had numerous successes with their patients, especially when they are diagnosed and treated at an early stage.
+Handling a disease such as Dupuytren's contracture is quite a challenge, mainly because there are many things still unknown about this condition.
+We can counter almost any argument that someone makes and find a flaw in almost any treatment, simply because not much research has been done.
+Despite this, doctors have had numerous successes with Dupuytren's patients, especially when they are diagnosed and treated at an early stage.

-Collagenase and surgical treatments for Dupuytren's disease are widespread across the globe.
-Naturally, they are mostly used in their own native countries.
-For example, the United States is perhaps the country that most frequently uses collagenase treatment.
-The pharmacological companies that gave rise to this injection are found in North America.
+While Dupuytren's treatments such as collagenase and surgery can be found across the globe, they are most commonly used in the United States.
+The pharmacological companies that gave rise to the collagenase injection are found in North America.
 They also make a lot of money selling collagenase injections as the ultimate treatment for this condition.
 So it's no surprise that they usually lead the research in this particular field.

-Not many countries follow the same line as the United States because the collagenase treatment is expensive and not easy to implement.
-However, Scandinavia is one of those countries with enough money to buy and use this alternative to surgical procedures.
+Not many countries follow closely in the United States' steps in this respect because collagenase treatment is expensive and not always easy to implement.
+Scandinavia in particular is one of those countries with enough money to buy and use this alternative to surgical procedures.

 As a more invasive treatment for severe Dupuytren's, there are several types of surgery that can be an option for people with significant symptoms.
-Two of these are a needle fasciotomy and dermofasciectomy.
-Some countries like France have professionals constantly disputing with one another about which one is the best.
-In this particular country, it is common to see rheumatologists performing the former and hand surgeons performing the latter.
-They rarely use collagenase injections and opt for surgery instead.
+Two of these are a needle fasciotomy and a dermofasciectomy.
+Some countries like France have professionals constantly feuding about which procedure may be best.
+In this particular country, it is common to see rheumatologists performing needle fasciotomies and hand surgeons performing dermofasciectomies.
+Places like France rarely use collagenase injections and opt for surgery instead.

-In Germany, Dupuytren's disease is often treated with a dose of radiotherapy, which helps improve the outcome and manage the symptoms.
-In the Netherlands, they use a completely different method and have a lipofilling technique to treat Dupuytren's contracture.
-They also hold many congresses and large events where professionals can convene, share research and knowledge, and network regarding best treatments and trends for this condition.
+In Germany, Dupuytren's disease is often treated with a dose of radiotherapy, which helps improve the functional outcomes and manage the symptoms.
+In the Netherlands, they use a completely different method via a lipofilling technique to treat Dupuytren's contracture.
+These countries also hold many congresses and large events where professionals can convene, share research and knowledge, and network regarding best treatments and trends for this condition.

-As you can see, there are many approaches and different techniques to treat Dupuytren's disease throughout the globe.
-Not having a single opinion is perhaps the consequence of not having comparative studies in some cases, and not reaching an agreement in others.
-But luckily for patients, the majority of doctors share good experiences and successes in congresses and special events.
+As you can see, there are many approaches and techniques to treat Dupuytren's disease across the globe.
+The lack of comparative studies focused on Dupuytren's treatments is perhaps the reason why there is no single opinion about what intervention is the best.
+But, luckily for patients, the majority of doctors share their experiences and successes at professional gatherings and spread the knowledge.

-As more evidence is gathered and more clinical experience is translated into guidelines, we may have a specific algorithm to treat Dupuytren's disease in the future.
-But for now, we can rest assured that the right combination of skill and medical experience is usually enough to get the best results from a variety of techniques and approaches.
+The more that clinicians gather evidence, the more clinical experience is translated into guidelines.
+This can help us develop a specific algorithm to better treat Dupuytren's disease in the future.
+For now, rest assured that skill, a variety of techniques, and medical experience helps deliver the best results.